sebastudio/JobSity/README.md

 # JobSity
 Data Engineering Challenge

-That's a desktop application was developed with Visual Satudio 2019 in C#.
+This desktop application was developed with Visual Satudio 2019 in C#.
 You must use this IDE to open and run the project.

 But you don't need really open the project There is a video "JobSit3.mp4" which demonstrates the app.